-A successful multi-channel communications plan requires dynamic channels (including SMS, email, voice, video chat, and web) that can facilitate engaging and two-way communication.
-For marketers, transforming their companies digital capabilities, it’s important that it’s as easy as possible to put all these channels together in a continuous, seamless customer journey.
+A successful multi-channel campaign requires dynamic channels (including SMS, email, voice, video chat, and web) that can facilitate engaging and two-way communication.
+For marketers transforming their company's digital capabilities, it’s important that it’s as easy as possible to put all these channels together in a continuous, seamless customer journey that delivers an exceptional experience at every touchpoint.

 A nonlinear journey can still be seamless.

-A customer may engage with your brand via a social post on their LinkedIn feed which prompts them to click through to your website or even trigger an SMS marketing/sales campaign.
+A customer may engage with your brand across all different channels.
+They may start with social media on their LinkedIn feed which prompts them to click through to your website or even trigger different channel marketing campaigns.

-Some clients will not engage with an email but will respond to text messages, while others will prefer one channel for reaching out to customer support, another for making purchases, and another for inbound promotions.
-Each customer has a different preference, and as best as possible, organizations need to offer a range of options that can accommodate all.
+Some clients will not engage with an email but will respond to text messages, while others will prefer one channel for reaching out to customer support, another for making purchases, and yet another different channel for inbound promotions.
+Each customer has a different preference for how they receive marketing messages, and as best as possible, organizations need to offer a range of options that can accommodate all.

 Consumers decide the right place and right time to have a conversation.